mupfdev/Ashfall/README.md

 If you are interested in becoming an collaborator to this project, feel free to write mupf on the official [TES3MP Discord Server](https://discord.gg/ECJk293).

-## Other open source TES3MP repositories/scripts
+## Other open source TES3MP repositories

 [Atkana/tes3mp-scripts](https://github.com/Atkana/tes3mp-scripts/)
 [SkotisVarvikas/TES3MP-Stuffs](https://github.com/SkotisVarvikas/TES3MP-Stuffs)